Fathers Day Fishing Forecast • "Long Island Fishing Updates" • Grilled Striped Bass Recipe

 Surf Fishing Update: Jetty fishing alone any of our south shore jetty's seems to be producing bigger striped bass on bucktails.

 Fluke fishing is heating up.
-Moriches bay has been seeing a steady pick of fish. spearing/squid combo, on a fluke rig seems to be working well.
+Moriches bay and throughout the Great South Bay, anglers are seeing a steady pick of fish. spearing/squid combo, on a fluke rig seems to be working well.
 Hi-lo rigs jigging a bucktail and teaser tipped with gulp has had great results too.

 Follow us on Instagram

 Bluefish continue to be caught all over the island.
-While some smaller fish have moved in reports of fish over 10lbs are still coming in.
-Shop member joe reported 9 good sized bluefish caught at the Shinnecock Inlet last night.
-Most of these fish were caught on diamond jigs at dusk.
+While some smaller fish have moved in.
+However a few reports of fish over 10lbs are still coming in.
+Patchogue locals reported good sized bluefish caught at the Shinnecock Inlet last night.
+Most of these fish were caught at dusk, on diamond jigs and plugs.
 Both sides of the inlet have been producing plenty of large blues.
 During the day most of these fish have been caught on diamond jigs and plugs, while at night a bucktail with a jig strip have worked great.
 Red and green jig strips have been producing the most fish.

 Crabbing- continues to improve.
 Traps and nets are both producing but traps and doing a little better during the day and netting these critters is better at night.
 Bunker is a great bait and so is mackerel.